SnakeFist007/puzzle-of-personality/source/content/Type 9 - The Peacekeeper.md

 - may lose the difference between their own and the people that they love, blending both sides together
 - might seem dishonest: not because they lie, but because they aren't as open as they need to be sometimes

+⟶ This Nine might appear similar to a Four, being on a quest to find themselves through connections with others.

 ### Blind Spot

 > [!warning] Blind Spots